mas16/CourseraDataCleaning_wk2/codebook.md

 ## Measurements
 Overall, there are 86 unique mean and standard deviation measurments listed below.

-Measurements made in the time domain begin with `Time` and measurments made in the frequency domain begin with `Frequency.`
+Measurements made in the time domain have names that begin with `Time` and measurments made in the frequency domain have names that begin with `Frequency.`

-Measurments were made either using the `Accelerometer` or the `Gyroscope`.
+The measuring device is described in the measurement name as `Accelerometer` or `Gyroscope`.

 The values reported in tidy.txt are the average overall all measurments taken for a given activity for a given subject.